jqhoogland/react-todos/README.md

 ## 2. Let's get reactive
 > Let's make the todo items editable & deletable.
 Also I want several todo lists.

+1. Extract a `<TodoList/>` component (with local state) & put two of them next to each other on the home page.

 Goals:
 - Breaking apart components.
 - "Prop-drilling"